Where To Make Reservations Right Now For Art Basel

-South Beach during Art Basel is...a lot.
-Most locals prefer to stay away from the area, for fear of spending the next decade on the MacArthur Causeway.
+Going to South Beach during Art Basel means you might spend the next decade on the MacArthur Causeway.
 If, however, you’re trying to jump headfirst into the chaos, Orilla provides a brief respite from the clout-chasing traffic tsunami going on outside.
 We really like this Argentinian restaurant because it’s just South Beach enough without being annoyingly South Beach.
 You can dress up without feeling stupid, enjoy some great steak and martinis, and not have to be harassed by party promoters on your way out.

 Mandolin Aegean Bistro

-Tables at Mandolin are going fast, which makes sense since every vacationing New Yorker we’ve ever met seems to be obsessed with this lovely outdoor Mediterranean restaurant.
-However, you might get lucky (especially if you’re cool with eating at 11pm, there are still a few open tables.
-The restaurant is walking distance from the Design District—and it’s a very beautiful, relaxing place to end (or start) the night with some wine, grilled haloumi, and manti dumplings.
+Tables at Mandolin are sure to go fast, which makes sense since every vacationing New Yorker we’ve ever met seems to be obsessed with this lovely outdoor Mediterranean restaurant.
+However, you might get lucky (especially if you’re cool with eating at 11pm).
+The restaurant is walking distance from the Design District—and it’s such a beautiful, relaxing place to end (or start) the night with some wine, grilled haloumi, and manti dumplings.

-If you’re brave (or stupid) enough to venture into Wynwood during Art Basel.
+Uchi is another Wynwood spot to prioritize during Art Basel.
 Because if you manage to get to this neighborhood without losing your mind, you deserve some very good food.
 You can find just that at Uchi.
 This Japanese restaurant is making some of the best sushi in Miami, along with other great small plates.
 Order the hama chili, halibut, karaage chicken, and enough cocktails to forget about how much finding an Uber home is going to suck.

-27 is a classic spot, and one of the few reliably great restaurants in Mid-Beach, an area infested with incredibly expensive and mostly underwhelming hotel restaurants.
-Let the unsavvy Art Basel crowd throw their credit cards down at those places while you enjoy crudo, griot, and kimchi fried rice from this great restaurant, which never fails to make us feel cooler than we actually are.
+27 is a Miami Beach classic, and one of the few reliably great restaurants in Mid-Beach, an area infested with incredibly expensive and mostly underwhelming hotel restaurants.
+Let the rich morons of Art Basel throw their credit cards down at those places while you enjoy crudo, griot, and kimchi fried rice from this great restaurant, which never fails to make us feel cooler than we actually are.
 Another great thing about 27 is that it’s connected to Broken Shaker a fantastic cocktail bar that’s going to be crowded pretty much 24/7 during Basel.

 Macchialina is another great spot to hide from South Beach, while still being inside South Beach.
 The Italian restaurant on Alton Road is super popular, but still somehow manages to feel like a good ol’ neighborhood restaurant where everyone is friends.
 Or, at least, everyone is too distracted by the perfect pasta to be anything but nice.
-Come here for lots of pasta, negronis, and a bread pudding we want to marry.
-Their somewhat new outdoor seating is going to be perfect for a (hopefully) chilly December night, too.
+Come here for said perfect pasta, negronis, and desserts that are always worth ordering.
+Their outdoor seating is going to be perfect for a (hopefully) chilly December night, too.

 Joe's Stone Crab

-Did you know that Joe’s started accepting reservations last year?
+Did you know that Joe’s started accepting reservations a couple years ago?
 How this was not front-page news in every newspaper in the country, we’re not sure.
 But their Resy page is still up, so take advantage while you can.
-They only accept reservations six days in advance, so set an alarm for November 23, and keep refreshing that page until you get the table you’re looking for.
+They only accept reservations a couple weeks in advance, so set an alarm for November 14, and keep refreshing that page until you get the table you’re looking for.
 It’ll be easier than awkwardly slipping the maître d’ $60.

 Downtown has increasingly become an Art Basel hotspot, so it’s a safe bet to assume you’ll be there at some point.
-And when discussing eating in Downtown, NIU Kitchen and Arson are always top of mind.
-The two restaurants merged into one during the pandemic, combining both Catalan menus like a salty, delicious Transformer.
-This is a great place to eat steak, seafood, and drink multiple bottles of natural wine.
+And when discussing eating in Downtown, NIU Kitchen is always top of mind.
+This is a great place to drink multiple bottles of wine.
 Just please don’t leave without ordering the cold tomato soup and the ous, a bowl of runny poached eggs, truffled potato foam, black truffle, and crispy bits of jamón ibérico.
 It's one of the best dishes in the entire city.